-Full-Time Temporary-a position that is not established in the budget as a regularly recurring position and will be for brief periods (no more than twelve months) with a work schedule of 30-39 hours per week, which terminates upon expiration of the contractual period and carries no expectation of extension or preference for employment beyond the contractual period.
-These employees are eligible for the State Health Plan's High Deductible Health Plan, but are not eligible for retirement benefits, longevity, and leave (e.g., sick, annual, funeral, civil, military, community service), except for holidays that fall within the month.
+Full-Time Temporary-an individual hired (as faculty or staff) for a limited duration, usually for less than 12 months, and works the standard full-time hours (typically 39 hours per week), which will terminate upon expiration of the contractual period and carries no expectation of extension or preference for employment beyond the contractual period.
+These employees are eligible for the State Health Plan's High Deductible Health Plan but are not eligible for retirement benefits, longevity, and leave (e.g., sick, annual, bereavement, civil, military, and community service), except for holidays that fall within the month.